shadowga/website/_docs/index.md

 Text channels are the focus of our guild, along with voice channels.
 We segregate our channels based on the subject they were constructed for; as a result, please keep things where they belong.

- * `#announcements` - Executive-only channel for important stuff; server updates, tweets, and articles.
+ * `#announcements` - Executive-only channel for important stuff; updates, tweets, and articles.

 The following channels can be used by anyone (regardless of any position) who isn't muted.